djfm/ntsmphc-scraper/local-database/README.md

   called `projects.json`,
   it contains a pretty-printed JSON dictionary of project names to meta-info
+  Currently meta-info consists of:
+    - id
+    - projectName
+    - startURL
 - the `createProject` method is responsible for creating projects
-- `createProject` accepts a single `params` argument of type `CreateProjectParams` and returns a promise for a `MaybeError` type, which is either a `string`, indicating an error, or a the value `true`, indicating success.
+- `createProject` accepts a single `params` argument of type `CreateProjectParams` and returns a promise for a `MaybeError` type, which is either a `string`, indicating an error, or `true`, indicating success, or an `object`, also also indicating success but returning useful data in the same go.